soderling-lab/tidyProt/README.md

 ## Key Dependencies
-Beforing installing `tidyProt`, insure that you have installed the following R
+Before installing `tidyProt`, insure that you have installed the following R
 packages:

 * lmerTest `install.packages("lmerTest")`